List of Science Activities

 Solar System Bracelets (K-3rd): Students will discuss the order of the planets in our Solar System and some features of each.
 Then they will make a bracelet using beads to represent the planets of the Solar System including the Sun, asteroids, and dwarf planets, to help them remember the order.
 They learn fun facts about the celestial bodies as they build their take-home bracelets.

 Solar System Models (3rd-6th): If the distance from the sun to the edge of our solar system were 100 feet, where do you think each planet would be on that scale?
 Find out by guessing and then walking our solar system.
 The answers might surprise you!
 Can be done in a hallway or outside on the grass or basketball court.
 We will also look at the relative sizes of the planets.
+We also do an additional walk where the distances from the sun to the edge of the solar system were 40 feet, based on astronomical units (Earth - Sun distance).
+In order to bring the solar system down to a smaller scale with Pluto being at 40 feet.

 Star Wheels (2nd-8th): Students will build a Star Wheel, or Planisphere, to explore the concept that different constellations are visible at different times of year and at different times during each night.
 This concept will be connected to the rotation and revolution of the Earth.
 Students will learn how to set and read their Star Wheel charts to help them find out what constellations they are looking at when they go outside at night.